-Focusing on what goes right, rather than on what goes wrong, changes the definition of safety from ‘avoiding
+Focusing on what goes well, rather than on what goes wrong, changes the definition of safety from ‘avoiding

-that something goes wrong’ to ‘ensuring that everything goes right’.
+that something goes wrong’ to ‘ensuring that everything goes well’.
 More precisely, Safety-II is the ability to

 succeed under varying conditions, so that the number of intended and acceptable outcomes is as high as